 A sales-qualified lead is a potential customer or prospect that is interested in the point of making a purchase decision.
 In other words, an SQL has already engaged with a brand in some way that has grown in them a readiness to start the sales process.

-In business-to-business models, SQLs are important due to the time of the sales cycles and the focus on long-term customer relationships.
+In business-to-business models, SQLs are essential due to the time of the sales cycles and the focus on long-term customer relationships.

 So how can B2B websites gain more SQLs?
-Here are 10 ways to do so.
+Here are ten ways to do so.

-Using data on past leads or customers (and even non-customers), you can decide what information is most important to use to organize your lead.
+Using data on past leads or customers (and even non-customers), you can decide what information is essential to organize your leads.